vectordotdev/vector/rfcs/2021-04-07-6330-emitting-multiple-log-events-from-remap-transform.md

 ## Doc-level Proposal

-To convert an incoming event into multiple events, the `unnest` transform can be used.
+The `remap` transform can also be used to emit multiple events from a single incoming event by setting the root path, `.`, to an array.

 For example, given an input of: